Bob Gordon (saxophonist)

-Bob Gordon (June 11, 1928 - August 28, 1955) was an American cool jazz baritone saxophonist born in St. Louis, Missouri, best known as a sideman for musicians like Stan Kenton, Shelly Manne, Chet Baker, Maynard Ferguson, Herbie Harper and Jack Montrose.
+Bob Gordon (June 11, 1928 - August 28, 1955) was an American cool jazz baritone saxophonist born in St. Louis, Missouri, best known as a sideman for musicians like Stan Kenton, Shelly Manne, Chet Baker, Clifford Brown, Maynard Ferguson, Herbie Harper, and Jack Montrose.
 He released one album as a bandleader.
 Gordon died in a car accident on his way to playing at a Pete Rugolo concert in San Diego.

 Career

 His friend saxophonist Jack Montrose wrote, "The union of Bob Gordon and the baritone saxophone must have been decreed in Heaven, for never have I viewed such rapport between the natural tendencies of a musical instrument and the mind of the man using it.
 I cannot imagine Bob Gordon using any other instrument".